dotnetrdf/dotnetrdf/docs/user_guide/working_with_graphs.md

 ## Saving Graphs

-The most common way of saving a Graph is to save it to a file as described in [[Writing RDF|Writing-RDF]] but you can also save it to other forms of persistent storage.
+The most common way of saving a Graph is to save it to a file as described in [Writing RDF](writing_rdf.md) but you can also save it to other forms of persistent storage.

 ### Triple Store Backed Graphs

-The easiest way to save a Graph to a Triple Store is to use the `SaveGraph()` method of an `IStorageProvider` implementation, see [[Triple Store Integration|Triple-Store-Integration]] for more details.
+The easiest way to save a Graph to a Triple Store is to use the `SaveGraph()` method of an `IStorageProvider` implementation, see [Triple Store Integration](triple_store_integration.md) for more details.

 Alternatively you can use the `StoreGraphPersistenceWrapper` class described earlier since any changes made to it are automatically saved to the Store (if your store supports this).